Menu

 iOS-Only

-By default, whenever you run your iOS app from Xcode, Skip will also transpile and run the Android app.
+By default, whenever you run your iOS app from Xcode, Skip will also create and run the Android app.
 Building and running the app side-by-side is very useful for ensuring that both sides of the app look and behave the same while iterating on the app.

 However, you may sometimes want to run only the iOS side of the app for certain time periods, such as when debugging an iOS-specific issue.
-To do this, you can edit the AppName.xcconfig
+To do this, you can edit the AppName.xcconfig file, and change the SKIP_ACTION = launch to SKIP_ACTION = build.
+This will cause the Android side of the app to be built, but not run.

-If you want to skip over the entire Kotlin Gradle build process – which is not recommended, since it may result in transpilation errors accumulating without any indication, you can instead set the SKIP_ZERO = 1
+If you want to skip over the entire Kotlin Gradle build process – which is not recommended, since it may result in transpilation errors accumulating without any indication, you can instead set the SKIP_ZERO = 1 property in the AppName.xcconfig file.

 Coding